EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1801-05-02-adventures-in-a-castle.md

 longer entitled merely *Adventures in a Castle* but another optional title was inserted—*The Two Brothers*.

-The NYWM was a four-page magazine intended largely for female readerships.
+The *New-York Weekly Museum* was a four-page magazine intended largely for a female readership.
 It was characterized as a “polite repository of amusement and instruction; being an assemblage of whatever can interest the mind, or exalt the character of the American fair.”
 Much of the content was of a sentimental and moral nature and included fictional romances that were